SmingHub/Sming/Sming/gdb/readme.md

 No apparent way to have second 'console' (windows terminology) separate from GDB interface
 - Cause: Unknown
 - Solution: Is this possible with remote targets?

+When GDB is running under windows, appears to hang when target reset or restarted
+- Cause: Unknown, may not happen on all devboards but presents with NodeMCU
+- Solution
+	- quit GDB `quit`
+	- Start terminal `make terminal`
+	- reset board
+	- quit terminal
+	- run GDB again `make gdb`

+GDB (in Windows) doesn't respond at all to Ctrl+C
+- Cause: Unknown
+- Solution: Press Ctrl+Break to 'hard kill' GDB